-This bursary was established by Andrea Cameron, Senior Lecturer at the Leslie Dan Faculty of Pharmacy.
-Bev Sweezey was Ms. Cameron's aunt; she graduated from the University of Toronto with a BScPhm degree in 1953.
-Ms. Sweezey practiced as a dedicated community pharmacist for many years, in various rural Eastern Ontario towns, as well as in Kingston and Toronto.
+This bursary was established by Andrea Sweezey (Cameron), Associate Professor Emeritus, Teaching Stream, at the Leslie Dan Faculty of Pharmacy.
+Bev Sweezey was Andrea Sweezey's aunt, who graduated from the University of Toronto with a BScPhm degree in 1953.
+Ms. Bev Sweezey practiced as a dedicated community pharmacist for many years, in various rural Eastern Ontario towns, as well as in Kingston and Toronto.
 She was known for her interest in helping the elderly and for being very supportive of new learners on their path to becoming the next generation of pharmacists.
 The Bev Sweezey Experiential Bursary is awarded to a student in Year 4 of the Professional Program embarking on their Advanced Pharmacy Practice Experiential rotations who is in financial need.